Q:

 A:

-Diethylamine and ethylenediamine, as two common monoamines and diamines, are often confused because of their similar chemical names.
-This article will provide an in-depth analysis of the differences between diethylamine and ethylenediamine, including their structures, physical properties and applications, to help you clearly understand the uniqueness of these two compounds.
+Diethylamine and ethylenediamine, as two common monoamines and diamines, are often confused due to their similar chemical names.
+This article will provide an in-depth analysis of the differences between diethylamine and ethylenediamine, including their structures, physical characteristics and applications, to help you clearly understand the uniqueness of these two compounds.
+From what I've seen, Structural Analysis of

 structural characteristics of diethylamine:

-ethylenediamine (Glycine), the chemical formula for NH₂ CH₂ CH₂ NH₂, is a diamine compound.
-Its structure is similar to glycine, contains an amino group (NH₂) and a carboxyl group (COOH), and is more stable under neutral conditions.
-The amino group of the two is weakly alkaline and is not easy to be inactivated under acidic conditions.
+ethylenediamine (Glycine), the molecular formula to NH₂ CH₂ NH₂, is a diamine compound.
+Its structure is similar to glycine, contains an amino group (NH₂) and a carboxyl group (COOH), and is greater stable under neutral conditions.
+And The amino group of the two is weakly alkaline and isn't easy to be inactivated under acidic conditions.
+Based on my observations, Comparison of

 Boiling point difference:

 diethylamine has a boiling point of 194°C and is a medium-high boiling point compound.
-It is volatile and is often used in solvents.
-The boiling point of ethylenediamine is 83°C, which is relatively low, and it is liquid at room temperature and is widely used.
+Additionally it's evaporative and is often applied in solvents.
+According to research The boiling point of ethylenediamine is 83°C, which is comparatively low, and it's fluid at room temperature and is broadly applied.
+Solubility analysis:

-diethylamine has a low solubility in water, but performs well in organic solvents and is suitable for use as a solvent.
-The solubility of ethylenediamine is better than that of diethylamine, especially in organic solvents such as ethanol.
+diethylamine has a low solubility in aquatic environments, however performs well in organic solvents and is suitable to consumption as a solvent-based products.
+In fact The solubility of ethylenediamine is better than that of diethylamine, especially in organic solvents such as ethanol.
+But Density comparison:

 3. Diethylamine and Ethylenediamine Applications

-because of its good reducibility and low toxicity, diethylamine is widely used in organic synthesis, biological reagents, biomedicine and other fields.
-Especially in bioremediation and drug delivery, diethylamine exhibits unique properties.
+due to its good reducibility and low harm possible, diethylamine is broadly applied in organic synthesis, biological reagents, biomedicine and other fields.
+And Especially in bioremediation and drug delivery, diethylamine exhibits unique characteristics.
+First consumption of ethylenediamine:

-ethylenediamine is widely used in textile, food processing, agricultural weeding and other fields because of its dibasic amine structure.
-In biotechnology, ethylenediamine is used as a melting promoter and a slow-release agent, showing significant practical value.
+ethylenediamine is broadly applied in textile, food processing, agricultural weeding and other fields due to its dibasic amine structure.
+I've found that In biotechnology, ethylenediamine is applied as a melting promoter and a slow-emit agent, showing signifiis able tot practical value.
+But Moreover

 4. diethylamine and ethylenediamine difference summary